 The research was supported by a grant from New America's Public Interest Technology University Network (PIT-UN).
-Earlier this year, BCEQ submitted a proposal for the Columbia-Lehman Public Interest Technology Data Science Corps (PIT-DSC), facilitated by, Town + Gown program, a university-community partnership program that brings academics and practitioners together to create actionable knowledge.
+Earlier this year, BCEQ submitted a proposal for the Columbia-Lehman Public Interest Technology Data Science Corps (PIT-DSC), facilitated by, Town+GownNYC, a city-wide university-community partnership program, resident at NYC Department of Design and Construction, that brings academics and practitioners together to create actionable knowledge.
 The BCEQ project was selected to participate in PIT-DSC's inaugural summer undergraduate research experience program.
 Over the summer, undergraduate students applied their data science skills in projects that focused on improving the lives of New York City residents in underserved communities.
 Graduate students from the Columbia Department of Statistics served as mentors during the summer program.